Can we take our headshots in common office areas?

 You may ask, “Can we try to take the photos outdoors, and then ask for forgiveness if someone notices?”
 If you are hiring a professional photographer, the answer to that question is likely no. If you start taking photos outside, and a security guard notices and tells you to stop, your photographer will need time to break down and set up lights again in your suite, delaying your session and changing everyone’s schedules.
 The first few portraits may need to be done again so that your company photos look consistent.

-To help your session run smoothly and avoid wasting anyone’s time, it’s best to make your building management aware of your photo session and comply with their requests.
+To help your session run smoothly and avoid delaying the project, it’s best to make your building management aware of your photo session and comply with their requests.